SEACrowd/seacrowd.github.io/index.md

 ## Our Vision

-We are a grassroots-led community of researchers from Southeast Asia advancing Southeast Asian AI tools, resources, and capabilities.
+We are a **grassroots-led community of researchers from Southeast Asia (SEA)** advancing Artificial Intelligence (AI) tools, resources, and capabilities for the region.

 We envision a future where AI ecosystems in SEA are mature and competitive with the rest of the world, wherein people from SEA can use world-class AI in their own linguistic and cultural context.

 ## Our Mission

 We commit to a three-pronged approach to reaching our vision:

-- spearheading grassroots-led model and dataset building to improve the resources of SEA
+- spearheading grassroots-led model training and dataset building to improve AI resources for SEA
 - creating a community of like-minded researchers via the [ACL Special Interest Group SIGSEA](https://www.sigsea.org/)
-- supporting early-career researchers through the SEACrowd Apprentice Program
+- supporting early-career researchers through the [SEACrowd Apprenticeship Program](/apprenticeship)

 ## Recent News